hudren/video-android/README.md

 process and reload the available videos.

-Tapping on a video will start playback either on the device by invoking your preferred video player or on a Google cast device (Chromecast, Nexus Player) if one is connected.
+Tapping on a video will start playback either on the device by invoking your preferred video player or on a Chromecast device if one is connected.

 This app does not playback videos, but shares the video to applications that support http streaming.
 (Some players will work well, others will not.)